Gift Acceptance Policy

 Funding accepted by the Center for Public Integrity: The Center for Public Integrity takes contributions primarily from individuals and foundations.
 In some instances, such as employee designations, matching gift programs or special event sponsorships, Public Integrity may accept contributions from corporations and unions.
 These contributions will be fully disclosed.

 The PPP loan does not compromise our mission or limit our journalism.
 To the contrary, by allowing us to maintain staff it helps us continue our essential work of holding the government and other powerful institutions accountable.
+That has included a series of investigative stories about the PPP loan program itself, and our successful lawsuit against the Trump administration last year demanding full transparency on PPP loan recipients.

 Listing our donors: Just as we expect transparency from others, we will be transparent in disclosing our funding sources (see our list of funders).
 As befits Public Integrity adherence to professional fundraising standards, we also will strive to treat funders with the utmost integrity.
 In balancing these interests, we adhere to the following standards: